matthewntsiful/aws-ecs-deployment/README.md

 1. **GitHub Actions Workflow Failure**
    - Check that all required secrets are correctly configured
    - Verify IAM permissions are sufficient for all operations
+   - For security scan failures, update vulnerable packages in the Dockerfile (see our solution for libxml2)

 2. **Container Not Deploying**
    - Ensure ECS service is configured correctly